NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

   configure    Sets or Unsets a configuration uninstall    Uninstalls the AWS CodeArtifact NuGet credential provider from the NuGet plugins folder.
 ```

+NuGet plugin authors could leverage the .NET SDK to allow their customers to install, uninstall, or update the plugins more efficiently.

 ## Explanation